kiphenglim/fa21-cs124/docs/design.md

 # Challenges
 + implementing editing items on selection and updating the displayed text as the edits happen
+  + for some reason we were not able to make this happen when the task ids were strings (for example 'task-2') but we got it to work with integer ids.
 + automatically focusing the newest item after adding new items
+  + we learned that setState is an async function and does not immediately update the state.
+We ended up using `useEffect` to get the desired component to focus on render.

 # Design Highlights
-+ editing items on selection rather than using a button to begin the editing process
++ editing items on task selection rather than using a button to begin the editing process
+  + specifically, you can just click on the task's text to edit it
 + showing the "Show Uncompleted Tasks" and "Delete Completed Tasks" options only when there are completed tasks
++ used a toggle for "Show Uncompleted Tasks" since that made it clearer that it was a binary state being toggled.